 Milton Greene

-Milton Greene is often spoken of in context with Richard Avedon, Cecil Beaton, Irving Penn, and Norman Parkinson as one of the early fashion photography greats who elevated the genre into the heights of fine art.
-He was widely recognized for his adoption of color photography, his skill and creative vision as a director, and his contribution to history through the capture of famous people’s inner beauty.
+Milton Greene (1922–1985) is often mentioned alongside Richard Avedon, Cecil Beaton, Irving Penn, and Norman Parkinson as one of the early pioneers who elevated fashion photography into the realm of fine art.
+Widely recognized for his groundbreaking adoption of color photography and his creative vision as a director, Greene left an indelible mark on the genre by capturing not only the outer beauty but the essence of his subjects.

 Photography & Works